 Places to eat in La Fortuna….check out Rainforest Cafe, Lava Lounge, and My Coffee

 You can book tours ahead of time or wait until you have arrived.
 You’ll see unique plants and animals in this area that are not found anywhere else on earth.
 The Monteverde Cloud Forest is an area along the Continental Divide where cooler air from the Pacific meets warmer air from the Caribbean creating a biosphere all its own.
-Our guide took us along the trails pointing out the flora and fauna to us and he even found a resplendent quetzal in a tree for us to take pictures of.
+Our guide took us along the trails pointing out the flora and fauna as we went.
+He was even able to find a rare bird, called the Resplendent Quetzal, in a tree for us to take pictures of.
 In the evening we did a night tour at Bajo del Tigre which is part of the Children’s Eternal Rain Forest.
-I would say one of the highlights of the trip!
+I would say one of the best tours of our trip!

 Places to eat in Santa Elena….check out Orchid Coffee Shop and Morpho’s Restaurant